LostLuma/server-stats/README.md

 ## Mod Support

+Server Stats is intended to be usable in conjunction with other mods adding stats by default.

+### Custom Vanilla Stats

-Statistics and achievements added by other mods can also be saved and synchronized by Server Stats,
+Vanilla stats and achievements added by other mods can also be saved and synchronized by Server Stats,
 if they are registered using the vanilla `Stat.register()` method and awarded on the dedicated server.

 > [!WARNING]